karanveersp/codewithkv-blog/content/blog/introduction-to-paket-for-fsharp/index.md

 ```

 The two functions at the start do our heavy lifting.
-We create a simple pipelne from the command line argument to print the directory size.
+We create a simple pipeline from the command line argument to print the directory size.

 A `try...with` block is added to detect invalid directories.
 If the provided directory isn't found,
 the exception and stack trace are printed.